 Temporally, the rise of EAB as a proportion of prey captured by C. fumipennis, roughly mirrors the theoretical model.
 On average, the proportion of EAB in C. fumipennis prey was 8.7% in the first year of detection.
 This is consistent with detection at year 5 of the infestation and is the threshold at which infestations are commonly detected by trapping (Rutledge, et al., 2013; Sadof, et al., 2017).
 The proportion of EAB in C. fumipennis prey increased year over year, plateaued for 3 years, and then decreased.
 One striking difference from the theoretical curve is the prolonged crest and gradual drop in EAB density in the post-crest portion of the curve.
 The theoretical curve drops steeply one year after the peak as it posits that all available ash has been exhausted.
 However, the sudden population drop seen in many eruptive forest pests, such as Lymantria dispar dispar (L.), is driven not only by decreases in food quality and availability, but by increasing predation by generalist predators, and by epizootics (Elkinton, 1990; Hoch, et al., 2001).
 While food availability, and generalist predation, primarily by woodpeckers and generalist parasitoids of woodborers, are likely drivers of EAB population decline (Jennings, et al., 2013, 2015), there is as-of-yet no evidence of epizootics impacting EAB in North America (Castrillo, et al., 2009).
 The lack of specialized pathogens may explain the more gradual population descent seen in the C. fumipennis-based data.

 Alternatively, the prolonged crest and gradual population decline seen in our data could be due to an averaging effect across many sites.
 There was variation between sites and years in these patterns and several factors that could be contributing to that variation.
 Ash is not distributed equally across the landscape.
 Although we did not test this explicitly it seems likely the density of ash in the 1.5 km foraging range of each C. fumipennis site (Rutledge 2023, in press) will impact both the peak proportion of EAB at the site, and the length of that peak.
 Another source of variation between sites is the timing of data collection each year.
 In Connecticut, C. fumipennis hunting season typically starts in mid-late June, with a peak during the first 2 weeks of July and lasting into August.
 Emerald ash borer, by contrast, typically emerges in early June and adult numbers tend to drop off by mid-July.
 Thus, sites for which a year’s data was collected in late July is likely to have a lower proportion of EAB in their catch than sites for which a year’s data was collected in early July.
 Finally, there were sites at which EAB was detected early or late in the infestation.
 For example, we had a site for which EAB had been detected in neighboring sites ringing it, but no EAB showed up in prey at this site for 2 years.
-On the other hand, we had sites for which EAB was detected one year, and it then took another 3 years for another EAB was caught.
+On the other hand, we had sItes for which EAB was detected one year, and it then took another 3 years for another EAB was caught.
 However, despite these factors, the aggregated data clearly reflect population patterns of EAB.